Billy ThunderKloud & the Chieftones

 Billy ThunderKloud & the Chieftones was a Canadian country music band formed in Edmonton, Alberta.
-It was composed of First Nations musicians Billy ThunderKloud (born Vincent Clifford; May 7, 1948 – June 5, 2018), Hereditary Frog Clan Chief belonging to the Gitksan tribe along with his brother Barry Littlestar (born Barry Clifford), in northern British Columbia, and Jack Wolf and Richard Grayowl, from Edmonton.
+It was composed of First Nations musicians Billy ThunderKloud (born Vincent Clifford; May 7, 1948 – June 5, 2018), Hereditary Frog Clan Chief belonging to the Gitksan tribe, along with his brother Barry Littlestar (born Barry Clifford), in northern British Columbia, and Jack Wolf (Jack Cecil), and Richard Grayowl (Richard Douse), from Edmonton.